MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 ## Create the identity provider

 You need an identity provider that can be used for authentication.
-In this procedure, you'll use an Azure AD provider; other Azure AD supported identity providers can also be used.
+In this procedure, you'll use an Azure AD provider.
+Other Azure AD supported identity providers can also be used.

 1. In the [**Azure portal**][azure-portal], on the left navigation panel, select **Azure Active Directory**.
     > [!TIP]